-The staff of the Criminal Justice Services office of the Judicial Council recommend that the Judicial Council, effective September 24, 2019:
+The staff of the Criminal Justice Services office recommend that the Judicial Council, effective September 24, 2020:

-1. Receive the attached 2019 Report on the California Community Corrections Performance Incentives Act of 2009: Findings from the SB 678 Program documenting program history,
+1. Receive the attached 2020 Report on the California Community Corrections Performance Incentives Act of 2009: Findings from the SB 678 Program documenting program history,

 - findings, and recommendations related to the California Community Corrections Performance Incentives Act of 2009 (Sen. Bill 678; Stats.
 2009, ch.
 608); and - 2.
-Direct the Administrative Director to submit this report to the California Legislature and Governor by September 25, 2019, including information on the effectiveness of the program and policy recommendations regarding resource allocation for improvements to the SB 678 program, to comply with Penal Code section 1232.
+Direct the Administrative Director to submit this report to the California Legislature and Governor by September 28, 2020, including information on the effectiveness of the program and policy recommendations regarding resource allocation for improvements to the SB 678 program, to comply with Penal Code section 1232.